-- 1. [UID] STORE +FLAGS.SILENT \DELETED
+- 1. APPEND

-- 2. UID EXPUNGE
+- 2. [UID] STORE +FLAGS.SILENT \DELETED

-- 3. APPEND
+- 3. UID EXPUNGE

-In the cited sequence, the original message is removed first to avoid possible quota implications of APPENDing new data first.
+In the cited sequence, the quota implications of the APPEND are evaluated within the context of the pending EXPUNGE so that only the net quota consumption is considered.
 Additionally, the EXPUNGE portion of the sequence only applies to the specified message, not all messages flagged as \Deleted.